petervanness/PDF-Processing/README.md

 PDF_Text_Search.py is another base function that searches the parsed PDF text for user-specified keywords and returns a pandas dataframe with the references to the keywords and corresponding file paths/URLs.

-The URL_PDF_Search jupyter notebook includes very high level instructions because that version was intended to be widely distributed to non-coding folks on Google Colab.
+The URL_PDF_Search jupyter notebook includes very high level instructions because that version was intended to be distributed on Google Colab to non-coding folks.

 folder_pdf_search.py utilizes the above functions to run searches of PDFs through a local folder.